A Guide to Bearing Seals and Their Applications

 What Type of Bearing Seal is Best?

-• IP69K Certification: Provides robust protection against dust and high-pressure water, ideal for sanitary and harsh environments.
+• IP69K Certification: Offers robust protection against dust and high-pressure water, making it ideal for harsh and sanitary environments.

-• Compact Cartridge Design: Easy installation and replacement, suitable for retrofitting into existing equipment.
+• Compact Cartridge Design: Allows for easy installation and replacement, perfect for retrofitting into existing equipment.

-• Bi-metallic Construction: Ensures optimum operational performance and longevity.
+• Bi-metallic Construction: Ensures optimal performance and durability, enhancing the overall lifespan of your machinery.

-• Integrated Sealing Elements: Repellent orifices for inboard oil/bearing fluid and outboard water/dust, plus an integral PTFE barrier seal for added protection.
+• Integrated Sealing Elements: Features specialised repellent orifices for inboard oil/bearing fluid and outboard water/dust, along with a PTFE barrier seal for added protection.

 Why Partner With Us?